 In addition to the internally displaced, 340 000 Colombian refugees are in need of international protection in Ecuador and Venezuela (UNHCR 2014 figures).
 Besides basic needs, refugees and IDPs often need also psychological support and legal protection.

 How are we helping?

-The EU has assisted the region with all major disasters, such as the intense rains that caused floods and landslides in several countries in 2012, affecting more than 1.2 million people; the powerful earthquake (8.8 magnitude) in Chile in 2010 followed by a tsunami which killed 500 people, and damaged or destroyed 370 000 houses; drought in Paraguay and Bolivia.
-In addition, the EU has assisted in small-scale disaster events, which may affect a relatively limited number of people, but have a serious negative impact on the lives and livelihoods of those populations.
-These disasters are often somewhat hidden, often occurring in remote or isolated areas and rarely triggering a declaration of emergency and usually do not figure prominently in the news despite the serious humanitarian needs they create locally.
+In addition, the EU has assisted in small-scale disaster events, which may affect a relatively limited number of people, but have a serious negative impact on their lives and livelihoods.
+These disasters, which often occur in remote or isolated areas and rarely trigger a declaration of emergency, usually do not figure prominently in the news despite the serious humanitarian needs they create locally.

-ECHO also builds up vulnerable communities and disaster responders’ ability to prepare for, face and address natural hazards.
-ECHO’s Disaster Preparedness programme (DIPECHO) first identifies the main risks, and then implements simple and inexpensive measures to mitigate those risks, in order to reduce their impact.
-Such measures include early warning systems, protecting livelihoods and strengthening emergency response capacities, identifying evacuation routes and safe places in the event of a disaster.
+The Commission also builds up vulnerable communities and disaster responders’ ability to prepare for, face and address natural hazards.
+DIPECHO, the Disaster Preparedness Programme of the Commission promotes simple and inexpensive measures to mitigate disasters' risks to reduce their impact.
+Measures include early warning systems, protecting livelihoods, strengthening emergency response capacities and identifying evacuation routes and safe places in the event of a disaster.